 This is the initial public offering of common stock of TRACON Pharmaceuticals, Inc. We are offering 3,600,000 shares of common stock.
-The initial public offering price of our common stock is \$10.00 per share.
+We estimate that the initial public offering price of our common stock will be between \$12.00 and \$14.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "TCON."
+We have filed an application for our common stock to be listed on The NASDAQ Global Market under the symbol "TCON."